Intelligence Reconnaissance

 [TPR-06-R7-007-codex+gemini][medium]§09:19 claims six §09-owned ledger files but success_criteria line explicitly enumerates only four.
 Fix applied (Step 5 editor 2026-04-23):section-09-body-inference-gaps.mdsuccess_criteria updated to split the 6 files into 4 primary (§09 closes directly so file compiles WITHOUT §06.2C annotation) + 2 helper-removal (§09.3 closes underlying gap + helpers removed via §07.2). -

 [TPR-06-R7-008-codex][medium]section-07-closeout.mdstill references the pre-rename plan pathempty-container-typeck-phase-contract.
-Fix applied (Step 5 editor 2026-04-23): stale live refs at schema-gate path (previously line 154) and bug-tracker pointer (previously line 205) fixed totypeck-inference-completeness; sweep regex now accepts BOTH pre- and post-rename tokens (belt-and-suspenders).
+Fix applied (Step 5 editor 2026-04-23): stale live refs at schema-gate path (at-edit line 154) and bug-tracker pointer (at-edit line 205) fixed totypeck-inference-completeness; sweep regex now accepts BOTH pre- and post-rename tokens (belt-and-suspenders).
 Historical refs in §07.R review-block preserved (they reference the OLD plan path in the context of past TPR findings — rewriting them would rewrite history). -

 [TPR-06-R7-009-gemini][medium]§11.1 lacks a runtimedebug_assert!confirming §09 BD-2 passes have completed beforedefault_unbound_vars_from_empty_literalsfires.
 Fix applied (Step 5 editor 2026-04-23):section-11-inference-fallback.md §11.1.2 Designaddsengine.body_inference_completeflag +debug_assert!atdefault_unbound_vars_from_empty_literals/default_unbound_vars_in_scopeentry;section-11.1.3 Implementationadds regression-guard testtest_debug_assert_fires_on_pass_order_inversion;00-overview.md §Design Principle 3extended to make the code-level enforcement explicit. -